S4urav07/Chat_App/README.md

 # Chat_App
-a simple chat app interface using HTML and CSS, which will be connected to a PHP backend with MySQL
+a simple chat app interface using PHP backend with MySQL